 Web Me Up

 At the time of writing Web Me Up is a new tool and seems to be pretty decent too.
-A fairly new addition to our tool set, we have only recently started using it, extremely easy to use, and gives a CSV export.
-They provide a free account which lets you run 3 reports a month… Fairly limited but it will give you a good idea of the tool.
+A fairly new addition to our toolset, we have only recently started using it, extremely easy to use, and gives a CSV export.
+They provide a free account that lets you run 3 reports a month… Fairly limited but it will give you a good idea of the tool.

 Bing Webmaster Tools

-It surprises me how many SEO’s don’t use Bing Webmaster Tools, its madness!!
-Bing provide a feature packed webmaster tools set similar in a lot of ways to Google.
-An important part, export your links as a CSV, I would say that compared to other tools Bing doesn’t seem to report on many links… Its still worth exporting their data set and combining it with your other sources though.
+It surprises me how many SEOs don’t use Bing Webmaster Tools, it’s madness!!
+Bing provides feature-packed webmaster tools set similar in a lot of ways to Google.
+An important part, export your links as a CSV, I would say that compared to other tools Bing doesn’t seem to report on many links… It’s still worth exporting their data set and combining it with your other sources though.